cyberbotics/webots-doc/automobile/driver-library.md

 %end

-The second function allows the user to switch the warning on (indicator on both side of the car) or off.
+The `wbu_driver_set_hazard_flashers` function allows the user to switch the hazard flashers on (indicator on both side of the car) or off.
+The `wbu_driver_get_hazard_flashers` function allows the user to get the state of the hazard flashers.

 ---